-a) Requirements for Nutrition Labeling (Nutrition Fact Panel)
+a) Requirements for Nutritional Labeling (Nutrition Fact Panel) Gulf Technical Regulation Number GSO 2233:2021 -

-SFDA enforces GSO regulations regarding mandatory disclosure of nutrition information on labels of imported as well as locally produced and prepackaged food products.
-GSO regulation number 2233 or SFDA.FD 2233 was issued in 2018 (replacing the 2012 version) and requires the mandatory disclosure of nutrition information such as the number of calories, carbohydrates, proteins, fats, and other components that may affect the product's nutrition value or the consumers' health and safety.
-The following chart was provided by SFDA and is believed to meet the nutritional labeling requirements.
+On April 1, 2021, SFDA enforced the "Requirements for Nutrition Labeling" or SFDA.FD/GSO 2233/2021.
+The regulation mandates compulsory disclosure of nutritional information including, added sugar on labels of prepackaged food products.
+The regulation requires disclosure of nutritional information, such as the number of calories, carbohydrates, proteins, fats, and other components that may affect the product's nutrition value or the consumers' health and safety.

+The following chart is an unofficial translation of the Nutrition Fact Panel provided in the Arabic version of the GSO 2233/2021 and is believed to meet the nutritional labeling requirements implemented in the six GCC countries (including Yemen).